 1. Cloud and networked storage

 Storage solutions like Dropbox, Google Drive, and OneDrive are good solutions for accessing files from anywhere.
 To some degree, they also enable collaboration across an organization or between business partners, as you can share access to folders and files.
-However, the main drawback of these solutions is that they simply act as a container where files can be dumped, but don’t directly facilitate a workflow.
+However, the main drawback of these solutions is that they simply act as a container where files can be dumped, but don’t directly facilitate a workflow or any sustainable organization for the particular challenges faced by retailers.

 2. Digital Asset Management

-The world of Digital Asset Management systems (DAM systems) is vast and diverse.
+Digital Asset Management (DAM) systems, like Bynder, Widen, and Frontify are the cream of the crop when it comes to managing files online.
+The world of Digital Asset Management systems is vast and diverse.
 Some deal with niche markets, some aim more broadly , and many providers also offer tailored solutions.
 What ultimately defines the DAM systems is that they directly support workflows rather than just being a file dump.

 All digital assets have a general lifecycle that looks roughly like this: